 LINC with Dounreay is a new, exciting innovation scheme offering small and medium enterprises the opportunity to collaborate and support the site’s decommissioning programme.
 For more information follow the link below.

 Procurement at Dounreay:

-The Dounreay Procurement Plan details procurements planned in the following twelve months.
+The Dounreay Procurement Plan details procurements planned in the following 24 months.
 This plan is updated and published monthly.
 Name and contact details for the contracting officer managing individual procurements are available via the plan.

 Please note: tender dates are a current reflection of DSRL plans, and may be altered subject to business requirements.